 According to Article 22, a person may choose as the law that governs the succession of their assets as a whole, the law of that State whose nationality they possessed at the time of making the choice, or at the time of death.

-Meanwhile, in any case, if a person drafts a Last Will and Testament before that date, the law applicable to the succession can be chosen by the testator, if it is according to the mentioned rules stated in the European Regulation.
+If a person drafted a Last Will and Testament before this date, the law applicable to the succession can be chosen by the testator, as long as it complies with the rules stated in the European Regulation.

 The application of these new inheritance laws in Spain will have a direct impact requiring individuals to consider how any existing Wills have been drafted.